MerginMaps/docs/docs/content/en/index.md

 Enjoy the feeling when you make sense of your geo-data on maps
 </alert>

-Mergin'Maps is open-source map tools eco-system maintained by community and [Lutra Consulting Ltd.](https://www.lutraconsulting.co.uk), recognized member of [QGIS](htts://qgis.org) development community.
+Mergin Maps is open-source map tools eco-system maintained by community and [Lutra Consulting Ltd.](https://www.lutraconsulting.co.uk), recognized member of [QGIS](htts://qgis.org) development community.
 It takes out the pain of field data synchronization and transcribing paper field notes, manually